Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Penalty & Fine Schedule

-Operating drone within 400 feet of correctional facility (baseline)
+Operating drone within 400 feet over correctional center (baseline)

 ClassificationInfraction